samsquire/additive-guis/README.md

 ## declarative layouts

 GUIs can be buildable through declarative tuples where each statement changes the layout of an application.
 This is an idea inspired by RDF N3 tuples and [Bloom lang](http://bloom-lang.net/).
-I call these additive Guis because the  code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output.
+I call these additive Guis because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.

-Each rule is relative to every other rule.
-The rules together produce an emergent layout.
-Here's a list of predicates implemented so far:

 Rules look like this:

 ```
 todoField above todosList
 todosList above todoFilters
+submitTodo rightOf todoField
 ```

+Each rule is relative to every other rule.
+The rules together produce an emergent layout.
+Here's a list of predicates implemented so far:

 # leftOf